-You should rely only on the information contained or incorporated by reference in this prospectus supplement and the accompanying prospectus.
-We have not authorized anyone to provide information different from that contained or incorporated by reference in this prospectus supplement or the accompanying prospectus.
-Neither the delivery of this prospectus supplement nor the sale of shares of common stock means that information contained or incorporated by reference in this prospectus supplement or the accompanying prospectus is correct after the date of this prospectus supplement.
-These documents do not constitute an offer to sell or solicitation of any offer to buy these shares of common stock in any circumstances under which the offer or solicitation is unlawful
+You should rely only on the information contained or incorporated by reference in this prospectus supplement and the accompanying prospectus and any "free writing prospectus" we authorize to be delivered to you.
+We have not authorized anyone to provide information different from that contained or incorporated by reference in this prospectus supplement, the accompanying prospectus and any such "free writing prospectus."
+You should not assume that the information appearing in this prospectus supplement, the accompanying prospectus, any authorized "free writing prospectus" or information we previously filed with the Securities and Exchange Commission, or the SEC, and incorporated herein by reference, is accurate as of any date other than their respective dates.
+Our business, financial condition, results of operations and prospects may have changed since those dates.
+These documents do not constitute an offer to sell or solicitation of any offer to buy these shares of common stock in any circumstances under which the offer or solicitation is unlawful.